License Restrictions for API Users

 Number of Web Services API Users

-On the License tab of the License Monitoring Console (SM604000) form, the Maximum Number of Web Services API Users box displays the license restriction for the number of API users that can work with MYOB Advanced.
+On the License tab of the License Monitoring Console (SM604000) form, the Maximum Number of Web Services API Users box displays the license restriction for the number of API users that can work with MYOB Acumatica.
 When an extra API user tries to sign in to the system and the number of API user sessions exceeds your license restriction, an error message is returned and the sign-in process is interrupted.
 The following diagram shows an example of how this limitation works with three sign-in requests when the Maximum Number of Web Services API Users is set to 2.

 Figure 1.
 Rejection of an API user